sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 into a mysterious world of danger and adventure, mark yourself another point in the *Good Bank*.

+### Hooks

+A common way to get players to choose to go through the threshold is to create a "hook".
+Here are some things to think about to help you invent a hook:

+ * Capture
+   * What is "loose" and causing trouble?
+   * What is in the wrong hands or needs to be brought back into the fold?
+ * Chase or Race
+   * Who else has already begun seeking out the prize?
+   * How long until a threat arrives here?
+   * How might the hunter become the hunted?
+ * Rescue
+   * Who or what was taken, and where does it rightfully belong?
+   * What power does the object posess?
+ * Re-order, rearrange, fortify
+   * What is unbalanced, and what effect does that have on the world?
+   * Who is not doing their job?
+ * Forbidden Act
+   * What is the rule that must not be broken?
+   * Who forbids it?
+   * What power structure does the rule support?

 ## Chapter 3: Take a thing and pay its (mortal?) price

 Give the players an opportunity to earn something *epic* for their characters.